 3. Stick to a schedule

 Successful brands in digital marketing don’t follow a strict schedule.
 They publish content once they have it.
 Why?
 Because of their brand.
 They also have a following already.
 Regardless of what they post and when they do it, they’ll have an audience eager to read that piece of content.

-But that doesn’t mean you should too.
+But that doesn’t mean you should follow them.

 If you’re starting out, having a fixed schedule is great to keep you motivated.